jaycode/udacity-react-would_you_rather/README.md

 # udacity-react-would_you_rather

-A super simple voting front-end made with ReactJS.
+A super simple voting app front-end made with ReactJS.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).